 Jump to:

-How to Select and Store Sweet Potatoes
+How to Select Sweet Potatoes at The Market

 Sweet potatoes are available year-round, with their peak season in autumn.
 Select medium-sized potatoes with smooth skin and no blemishes, soft spots, or cracks.